Depression Is a Mental Issues, Not Emotional

 Everyone has gone through an episode of depression at one time or another in their life.
 Millions of Americans experience depression every year.
 Many don't know that there are different types of depression.
 The one type of depression I would like to address in this article is situational depression or as I would like to call it "life depression".
 This life depression is the result of events in life that are not going the way we would like them to go.
 Because they are not going well we pick at them or over judging them in great detail.
-When we judge we are not doing them well enough, we become despondent, stop doing and focus on worrying by over thinking.
+When judged we are not doing them well enough, we become despondent, stop doing activities and focus on worrying through over thinking.

 I have heard helping professionals for over 30 years define this type of depression as "anger turned inward".
 Okay, they are right.
 When I was in my throes of my depression, I was angry at me more than others due to situations that went wrong.
 What was I angry specifically about?
 That I was not performing up to my standards or expectations I had set for myself, not achieving someone else’s standards or meeting expectations someone had for me.

 I am sorry but I always thought the definition "anger turned inward" was an incomplete sentence and not an answer that anyone who is suffering from depression.
 My question is what is the anger about or where did it come from?

 Depression is Anger Turned Inward